ecbypi/paraphrase/README.md

 ### Query Class DSL

-Scopes are mapped to param keys using the `map` class method provided by `Paraphrase::Query`.
+Scopes are mapped to param keys using `map`.
 You can specify one or more keys.

 ```ruby
 class PostQuery < Paraphrase::Query